Whether we like it or not, physicians are merging into the middle class.

 Lesson #2: The financial world, where numbers could suddenly go to zero through no action of my own, was not a system to be trusted.
 It was just not something I understood.
 Better to default back to lesson 1.
 So, we just worked harder.

-At the end of medical school, I had gone straight through, did well, and was set to graduate early enough to have almost two months between match day and graduation day.
+At the end of medical school, I had gone straight through, did well, and was set to graduate early enough to have almost two months between Match Day and graduation day.
 I took the last of my financial aid, and the money I had saved tutoring and teaching on the side, and booked a round-the-world ticket with a friend who was also graduating.
 But unlike me, traveling on borrowed money with interest, he would be traveling on the money from his signing bonus from the large investment bank in Manhattan where he would be working soon.

 Lesson #3: At that moment, before I even had a medical license, my financial life was diverging from those friends moving into that mysterious financial world.
 They did not pay interest; they could travel on other people’s money.

 Nonetheless, it was the trip of a lifetime and something I do not regret, though I was not naïve about the real price tag, then or now.
-When I arrived in residency, amidst the flurry of orientation information, I received an enthusiastic email from a senior resident encouraging me to buy a house on a low-interest doctor loan.
+When I arrived in residency, amid the flurry of orientation information, I received an enthusiastic email from a senior resident encouraging me to buy a house on a low-interest doctor loan.
 “Houses just keep going up in value,” and I could sell them back for huge profits a few years later.
 The email was from the summer of 2008.
 The housing market would collapse by October.
 I saved this email, and I go back to it from time to time.

 Lesson #4: Real estate is just another investment.
 Not better, not safer.
 The financial world changes fast.
 What worked five years ago has little to do with what’s happening now.